 Thomas Jefferson was born April 13, 1743 in Albemarle County, Virginia.
 When he was 14, he inherited his father’s estate and slaves.
 Soon after, Jefferson attended the College of William and Mary where he studied mathematics, metaphysics, and philosophy.
 In 1767, Jefferson was admitted to the Virginia Bar and practiced law.
 Jefferson remained influential at the College of William and Mary throughout his life and helped institute the nation’s first student honor code.

-In 1769, when was just 26, Jefferson was elected to the Virginia House of Representatives.
+In 1769, when he was just 26, Jefferson was elected to the Virginia House of Representatives.
 In 1772, Jefferson began building his home, Monticello.
-That same year, he married Martha Wayles Shelton.
+That same year, he married Martha Wayles Skelton.
 The couple would eventually have six children.

-Today, monuments, buildings, cities, counties, corporations, and monuments bear Jefferson’s name.
-He is honored on the United States two dollar bill and nickel.
+Today, buildings, cities, counties, corporations, and monuments bear Jefferson’s name.
+He is honored on the United States two-dollar bill and nickel.